This guide covers the major pregnancy milestones to help you prepare for having a baby, with information about scans and choosing where to give birth.

 At Which? we can help you save money during this pretty expensive time by making sure you get the best products for your money.
 In the video below, you can see a few examples of what Which? can do for parents.

 18 weeks pregnant: boy or girl?

-At 18-20 weeks you will have a foetal anomaly scan, which will give a good idea of whether there are any problems with your baby’s brain, digestive tract, heart or kidneys.
+At 18-20 weeks you will have a foetal anomaly scan (also known as the 20-week scan or mid-pregnancy scan), which will give a good idea of whether there are any problems with your baby’s brain, digestive tract, heart or kidneys.
 From this scan a doctor or midwife will probably also be able to tell the sex of your baby, although this isn’t 100% accurate and surprises do happen.

 It’s a good idea to visit your dentist at this time, as pregnancy can affect your oral health.
 Dental care and prescriptions are free during pregnancy and until 12 months after your due date.
 To qualify for this you need to apply for a maternity exemption certificate using a form you get from your doctor or midwife.

 It’s also advisable to book antenatal classes – although these start towards the end of pregnancy (usually 30-32 weeks), they get booked up quickly.
 Ask your midwife for details on NHS antenatal classes in your area.
 Ask your midwife for details on NHS antenatal classes in your area.
 If you’re considering paid alternatives, find out about private antenatal classes to see how they compare.

 You may also wish to secure peace of mind for your growing family by organising your legal and financial arrangements.
 Which?
 Wills can help you create a will and appoint a suitable guardian for your new arrival.
 By leaving your estate to your children and future children you will not need to keep re-writing your will every time your family grows.

 23 weeks pregnant: maternity leave and creating your birth plan